manav1411/structsEducationPage/README.md

+### site: structs.sh

+this repo provides functionality of various tools to build MDX pages for structs.sh.
+Currently in development.

 ## TODO:
  1. **update quiz buttons:** such that clicking each option instantly shows "incorrect" or "correct, explanation blah blah" next to question.